menu

 Also of interest is that Lake Orion has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 16.66% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Lake Orion is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Because of many things, Lake Orion is a great place for families with children to consider.
-First of all, many other families with children live here, making Lake Orion a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lake Orion has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lake Orion is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lake Orion’s overall crime rate is lower than average for the country.

-The per capita income in Lake Orion in 2022 was $49,695, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $198,780 for a family of four.
-However, Lake Orion contains both very wealthy and poor people as well.
+The per capita income in Lake Orion in 2022 was $55,110, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $220,440 for a family of four.

 The people who call Lake Orion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Orion residents report their race to be White, followed by Asian.
 Important ancestries of people in Lake Orion include German, Irish, English, Italian, and Polish.

 The most common language spoken in Lake Orion is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.